 - Read the instructions on the pregnancy test.
 Each pregnancy test has its own instructions.

 - Place the pregnancy test in the cute without letting the urine touch the test line.
 Leave it in for as many seconds as the pregnancy test says.

 - Take it out and use a clock to wait.

 - Don’t read the pregnancy test beyond 5 minutes.
 Use another pregnancy test when in doubt.

-How to differentiate between evap lines and positive pregnancy tests?
+How to differentiate between evap lines and faint positive pregnancy tests?
 (Evap Line VS Faint Positive)

 Telling the difference between evap lines and faint positive can be quite difficult.
 However, this difficulty can be solved by understanding the difference between them.